CIS-566-Fall-2022/final-project/README.md

 ## Feather shape

-I realised after comparing with reference that my barbs seemed to be rotated curves attached to the stalk.
-So I corrected that and it improved the look a lot.
+I realised after comparing with reference that my barbs curve seemed to be incorrectly bent.
+So I corrected that by rotating the barb before attaching it to the stalk and it improved the look a lot.

 |Old barb curve|New barb curve|
 |---|---|